Meet the 2024-2025 class of Advocacy Corps organizers!

 Mohammad Sabri

-Mohammad Sabri received his M. ED from the University of Oklahoma.
+Mohammad Sabri received his masters of education from the University of Oklahoma.
 He is a Teach for America alumnus who taught in Tulsa, OK and started non-profit initiatives addressing food insecurity.
 Mohammad is also an Urban Leadership Fellows alumnus who worked on housing affordability and criminal justice reform.
 Mohammad also worked with Leadership for Educational Equity to address disparities in Atlanta, Baltimore, New Orleans, LA, SF, Oakland, DC, and Dallas.
 Mohammad is currently a consultant and educator.
-In his spare time, he likes to travel and coach field hockey, basketball, and soccer.

 Ranen Miao